thysultan/Ally/README.md

 # Implementing `while` like operators

 Expressions are the only non-optional types.
-These can used to impleent `while` like operators.
-As a note `while` like operators are the main reason tail calls are a nice to have as a fundational concern in order to make possible user-land implementations of `while` like operators.
+These can used to implement `while` like operators.
+As a note `while` like operators are the main reason tail calls are a nice to have as a foundational concern in order to make possible user-land implementations of `while` like operators.

 ```
 while (condition) {} // while (condition, () => {})